Bhanupriya-M/Customer-Behavior-Analysis--Python-Power-bi-Sql-/README.md

+# 📊 Customer Behavior Analysis Project

-This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
-The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.
+This project represents a complete, industry-standard, end-to-end **Data Analytics workflow**, designed to mirror the real responsibilities of professional analysts in modern business environments.

+It covers all critical stages of data analysis — from **data preparation and modeling** to **insight generation, visualization, and reporting**.

+---

+## 🎯 Who is this project for?

 This project is perfect for:

-##📊 Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn
+- 📊 **Aspiring Data Analysts** looking to build a strong portfolio project for interviews and LinkedIn
-##📚 Anyone learning Python, SQL, and Power BI
+- 📚 Learners exploring **Python, SQL, and Power BI**
-##💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles
+- 💼 Professionals preparing for roles in **Data Analytics, Data Science, or Product Analytics**

+---

-📌 Project Overview
+## 📌 Project Overview

-The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:
+The goal of this project is to simulate a **corporate-grade end-to-end analytics workflow**, demonstrating the ability to transform raw data into **actionable business insights**.

-✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.

-✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.
+---

+## ⚙️ Project Workflow

+### ✅ 1.
+Data Preparation, Modeling & EDA (Python)
+- Cleaned and preprocessed raw data
+- Handled missing values and inconsistencies
+- Performed Exploratory Data Analysis (EDA)
+- Generated initial insights and patterns

+---

+### ✅ 2.
+Data Analysis (SQL)
+- Simulated real-world business scenarios
+- Queried data to extract insights on:
+  - Customer segments
+  - Purchase behavior
+  - Customer loyalty
+  - Revenue drivers

+---

-✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.
+### ✅ 3.
+Visualization & Insights (Power BI)

-✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
-Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.
+- Built an **interactive dashboard**
+- Visualized key metrics such as:
+  - Customer distribution
+  - Revenue by category
+  - Sales trends
+  - Age-group behavior
+- Enabled **data-driven decision-making**

+---

+### ✅ 4.
+Reporting & Presentation
+- Created a structured **project report**
+- Summarized key findings and insights
+- Provided **business recommendations**
+- Designed a presentation for stakeholder communication

+---

+## 📈 Key Insights

+- Majority of customers are **non-subscribers**, indicating growth opportunity
+- **Clothing category** generates highest revenue and sales
+- **Young adults contribute the most revenue**
+- Certain categories show **low performance**, suggesting optimization scope

+---

+## 🛠️ Tools & Technologies

+- **Python** (Pandas, NumPy) – Data Cleaning & EDA
+- **SQL** – Data Analysis & Querying
+- **Power BI** – Dashboard & Visualization
+- **Excel / CSV** – Data Source

+---

+## 💡 Business Impact

+This project demonstrates how data analytics can:

+- Improve customer targeting
+- Optimize marketing strategies
+- Increase customer retention
+- Identify high-performing and underperforming segments

+---

+## 🚀 Conclusion

+This project showcases the ability to handle a **complete data analytics lifecycle**, making it a strong portfolio piece for real-world data roles.

+---

+## 📬 Feedback

+I’m open to feedback, suggestions, and collaboration opportunities!